How to build credit in the U.S. as a new immigrant

 4. Pay rent and utilities on time

-Keep in mind that falling behind on these payments can lower your credit score even if your bills aren’t being reported regularly.
+Falling behind on these payments can lower your credit score even if your bills aren’t being reported regularly.
 Depending on how far behind payments get, the accounts could be turned over to a collections agency.
-The debt collector could make a negative report to the credit bureaus.
+And the debt collector could make a negative report to the credit bureaus.

 Can immigrants build credit without getting a credit card?

-• Become an authorized user.
-As an authorized user on a trusted person’s credit card account, you’d get your own card linked to the primary cardholder’s account without having to apply for your own.
+As an authorized user on a trusted friend or relative’s credit card account, you’d get your own card linked to the primary cardholder’s account without having to apply for your own.
 The account holder is responsible for the bills.
+If the card issuer reports the information to the credit bureaus, using the account responsibly can positively impact both your credit.
 But negative actions could harm both your credit.

-• Take out a credit-builder loan.
 With a credit-builder loan, you’re required to pay off the amount owed before you’re allowed access to the money.
-Getting approved for a loan but not having immediate access to your funds may seem contradictory.
-But one benefit of this type of loan is that you’re building a payment history.
-Lenders report that information to the credit bureaus.
+Getting approved for a loan but not having immediate access to your funds may seem strange.
+But one benefit of this type of loan is that you’re building a payment history when lenders report that information to the credit bureaus.
 And if you’re on time with all your payments, you could see a positive impact on your credit scores.

 Like the U.S., other countries have credit scores.
 But each country has its own credit-scoring systems that aren’t typically compatible with those in the U.S.